- Download our Moving to London Guide (PDF)

-There are few global destinations that can offer the grandeur and excitement of London.
-Perched on the banks of the famed Thames, the city shines with possibility even in the greyest weather and buzzes with an electric energy only rivalled by the likes of New York.
+There are few global destinations that offer the grandeur and excitement of London.
+Perched on the banks of the famed Thames, the city shines with possibility even in the greyest weather, and buzzes with an electric energy rivalled only by the likes of New York.
 Expats moving to London will encounter a multicultural, densely packed melting pot of people working feverishly against an amalgamated backdrop of cutting-edge technology and two millennia of rich history.

 London might feel physically removed from Europe but is ideally placed to do some cross-continental sightseeing.
 London itself is also home to world-class tourist attractions, magnificent architecture, incredible theatre, concerts and art, plus beautiful expansive inner-city parks for restive lunch breaks.
 Foodies will delight in the fact that the city boasts a wonderful array of restaurants where expats can sample cuisines from across the world.

-Many expats also struggle to adjust to the less than perfect weather patterns, with long English winters and relentless drizzles a trial for those hailing from warmer climes.
+Many expats struggle to adjust to the less-than-perfect weather patterns, with long English winters and relentless drizzles a trial for those hailing from warmer climes.
 Another common complaint relates to one of London’s greatest accomplishments and frustrations – its public transport system.
-Rush-hour commuting on the tube or bus can be unpleasant and often malodorous, but expats will be able to get to where they need to go without needing to use a car.
+Rush-hour commuting on the tube or bus can be unpleasant, particularly in rainy weather.
+Still, expats will be able to get to where they need to go without needing to use a car.

 London has an enormous, colourful expat population.
 There are large, well-established communities of every major nationality, as well as sizeable populations of Asian and Caribbean immigrants.
 The result is a dynamic, energised environment that never ceases to surprise and always values people’s skills over their origins.